What is ataxia?

 Other symptoms may vary depending on the underlying cause of ataxia.
 For example, a cat high on catnip might also drool and roll on the floor, a cat who has ingested toxins may vomit.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 He may ask some questions about your cat, has he had access to any poisons, is he on any medications, how long has the ataxia been present, what are you feeding your cat, has he been in any recent accidents?

 Other symptoms your cat may display can also indicate the possible cause.
 For example, if the cat has apparent head injuries or signs of trauma.

-- Biochemical profile, complete blood count, and urinalysis to evaluate organ function and look for any abnormalities in the blood cells, look for signs of infection, inflammation, low blood calcium or glucose.
+- Baseline tests: Biochemical profile, complete blood count, and urinalysis to evaluate organ function and look for any abnormalities in the blood cells, look for signs of infection, inflammation, low blood calcium or glucose.

-- Otoscopic examination of the ears to look for signs of ear infection, polyps, foreign objects.
+- Otoscopy: The veterinarian uses an otoscope (a tool with a magnifying lens and light) to examine the ears for signs of ear infection, polyps, and foreign objects.

-- Radiographs or ultrasound to evaluate for tumours, portosystemic shunt or fluid buildup (FIP).
+- Imaging studies: Radiographs or ultrasound to evaluate for tumours, portosystemic shunt or fluid buildup (FIP).

 The goal of treatment is to address the underlying cause as well as provide supportive care.

-- Fluids, nutritional support, and anti-nausea medications, anti-inflammatories and analgesics to relieve pain.
+- Fluids, nutritional support, anti-nausea medications, anti-inflammatories and analgesics to relieve pain.

 - Poor coordination can make eating and drinking difficult for your cat, so hand feeding may be necessary.